pensjonatus/flash-fiction/blog/the-ocean-and-mandy.md

 ---
-title: 'The Ocean and Mandy'
+title: The Ocean and Mandy
 date: '2012-02-06'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I was dozing off in a rocking chair on the ocen-side proch of a small hotel in